Destinations The Americas Washington, DC

-It is always a great idea to visit Washington, DC, no matter the season, but seeing it during the peak cherry blossoms season is very, very special.
+It is always a great idea to visit Washington, DC, no matter the season, but seeing it during the peak cherry blossom season is very, very special.
 Springtime is just magical in DC, as the capital gets a light pink over-glow from all the decorative cherry and magnolia trees.

 In 1902, Washington, DC received 3,020 cherry trees as part of a gift of friendship from the people of Japan.
 The trees were shipped from Yokohama, Japan.
 The original cherry trees were planted mostly on the banks of the Tidal Basin.